↑

 Thanks for sharing!

-Move over crab cakes, there’s a new crustacean in town!
-This easy recipe for Lemon Garlic Shrimp Cakes are packed with so much flavor!
-They make a delicious summer appetizer or dinner.
+Move over crab, there’s a new cake in town!
+This easy recipe for Lemon Garlic Shrimp Cakes are packed with so much garlicky, lemony flavor.
+They make an absolutely delicious summer appetizer or dinner.

-Overhead view of a white plate with shrimp cakes and a bowl of aioli on it with lemons, a spoon, and a black and white napkin on a white background
+A white plate with shrimp cakes and a bowl of aioli on it with a towel and lemons around it.

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-Very rarely do I talk out loud when no one is around, but when I first tried these Lemon Garlic Shrimp Cakes, I kid you not, I said “Oh my, these are good…” In fact, they are so good that I even made a recipe for Keto Shrimp Cakes for those that limit carbs or are gluten free.
-It’s equally as delicious.
+Very rarely do I talk out loud when no one is around, but when I first tested the recipe for these Lemon Garlic Shrimp Cakes, I kid you not, I said “Oh my, these are good…”

-Because I live in a rural area where it can be hard to find good fresh shrimp, I use frozen, pre-cleaned shrimp.
-I have made this recipe with both raw and cooked shrimp.
-Both options work out perfectly.
+I usually use frozen, pre-cleaned shrimp.
+I have made this recipe with both raw and cooked shrimp and both options work out perfectly.

 Why This Recipe Works

-• Shrimp cakes are easy to make and full of delicious flavor.
+They are quick and easy to prepare and full of delicious shrimp, garlic and lemon flavor.

 Prep!

-If you use frozen shrimp, like I did, make sure to defrost them under cold water first and remove the shells and/or tails, if necessary.
+If you use frozen shrimp, make sure to thaw them under cold water first and remove the shells and/or tails, if necessary.

 Create!

-Finely chop the thawed shrimp and combine in a medium size bowl with the bread crumbs, onion powder, paprika, lemon zest, garlic, salt and pepper.
-Mix in the egg.
+Roughly chop the shrimp and combine in a medium size bowl with the garlic, egg, lemon zest, bread crumbs, onion powder, salt, paprika and pepper.

-Tip: to save time, you can also add all of the ingredients to a food processor and pulse a few times until the shrimp are finely chopped and everything is well combined.
-This typically results in a denser cake.
+Chef’s Tip: to save time, you can also add all of the ingredients to a food processor and pulse a few times until the shrimp are finely chopped and everything is well combined.
+Just be aware that this typically results in a denser cake.

 Make 8 shrimp cakes by rolling small handfuls of the mixture into a tightly packed ball, then flattening.

-Fried shrimp cakes in a black skillet over a white background
+Shrimp cakes frying in a black skillet on a marble background.

-Heat the olive oil over medium-high heat in a large frying pan.
-Add the shrimp cakes and cook about 3-4 minutes per side until golden brown.
+Heat just enough oil to coat the bottom of a large skillet over medium-high.
+Add the shrimp cakes and cook about 3-4 minutes per side until golden brown and cooked through.
 You may have to work in batches.

 Enjoy larger shrimp cakes for dinner, or you can make them smaller and serve as an appetizer with a little drop of aioli.

-• To save time, add all of the ingredients for the shrimp cakes (except for the olive oil) to a food processor fitted with a blade and pulse a few times until the shrimp are finely chopped and the ingredients are all well blended.
+• To save time, you can add all of the ingredients for the shrimp cakes (except for the olive oil) to a food processor fitted with a blade and pulse a few times until the shrimp are finely chopped and the ingredients are all well blended.
+The shrimp cakes will be more dense, so if you want them lighter, hand chop the shrimp.

 • To serve shrimp cakes as appetizers, make them smaller and serve with a drop of aioli on each one.